 It is true that a single child's chance of catching a disease is low if everyone else is immunized.
 But your child is also exposed to people other than just those in school.
 And if one person thinks about skipping vaccines, chances are that others are thinking the same thing.
 Each child who isn't immunized gives highly contagious diseases one more chance to spread.

 As more people choose not to vaccinate their kids for one reason or another, outbreaks become more common, especially of diseases that were once wiped out in the U.S. In 2014, 383 cases of measles were reported in Ohio, for instance.
 That year, 667 cases from 27 states were reported in all.
 That's the highest number since measles was declared eliminated from the U.S. in 2000.
 Most of those cases were among people who did not get vaccinated.
-Another large, multi-state measles outbreak in 2015 was linked to an amusement park in California.
-And in 2012, close to 50,000 U.S. cases of whooping cough (pertussis) were reported.
+In 2012, close to 50,000 U.S. cases of whooping cough (pertussis) were reported.
 That was the first time so many people were affected since the 1950s.